nathanww/OpenHaptic/api.md

 *Outputs*

 intensity--intensity list for in the format used by vibePattern.
-This is alist of three lists, each one of which contains the sequence for a particular motor.
+This is a list of three lists, each one of which contains the sequence for a particular motor.

 timing--timing list in the format used by vibepattern

 **wave=combineWaves(wave1,wave2,weight=1.0)**

-Creates a composite wave by blending two seperate waveforms.
+Creates a composite wave by blending two separate waveforms.
 This function deals with intensity lists in vibePattern format

 *Arguments*